wjervis7/Vow-of-the-Disciple---Bonus-Chest/README.md

 The symbols only count, if they are activated.
 You can activate the wrong symbol, as long as you deactivate it, by shooting it, again.

 The raid must be completed, in a single sitting, similar to Divinity.

+You can view the symbols, and where to find them, [here][rooms].

+You can use this [helper], to select the symbols, and see where the rooms are, while you are in a Vow of the Disciple run.

+[rooms]: Rooms.md ""
+[helper]: helper.html ""